trat944/MVST-Task/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list
+ç

+clean code -> separation of components.
+Functions in utils.
+Components as small as possible to test them and reuse them.
+Petitions separated, customHooks to handle those petitions.
+Try/catch to handle those errors.
+->Not necessary for such a small app, but good practices and to show knowledge of services and custom hooks.

+possible upgrades -> login of user/authenticate to access data -> handle that user data and authorisation by means of userreducer (type login/logout minimum), and by means of bcrypt and jwt tokens on cookies.